 "Reserve 15 percent of your total budget — and bury it in a coffee can 20 feet deep in your backyard."

-This reserve is not for heated towel bars or new decor; it covers the unexpected, which you need to expect, he says.
+This reserve is not for heated towel bars or new decor; it covers the unexpected, which you need to expect.

 Example?
 The $1,000 to $2,000 you'll spend repairing damaged landscaping post-construction.
 Or another common overage: an engineer's last-minute review of a change to plans or materials.
-Because additions can fundamentally change the structure of your house, this expert eye will assess where and how much new weight will sit on the existing slab and other structural pressure points, says Bawden.
-Cut this corner and you could spend another $4,000 to $8,000 on repairs when unplanned weight causes beams to sag and your drywall cracks, he says, "or more, if the roof or structure falls in."
+Because additions can fundamentally change the structure of your house, this expert eye can assess where and how much new weight will sit on the existing slab foundation and other structural pressure points, says Bawden.
+Cut this corner and you could spend another $4,000 to $8,000 on repairs when unplanned weight causes beams to sag and your drywall to crack, he says, "or more, if the roof or structure falls in."

 "Earmark a set percentage of your budget for furniture and decor."